-GRADE Working Group grades of evidence: High certainty: We are very confident that the true effect lies close to that of the estimate of the effect; Moderate certainty: We are moderately confident in the effect estimate: The true effect is likely to be close to the estimate of the effect, but there is a possibility that it is substantially different; Low certainty: Our confidence in the effect estimate is limited: The true effect may be substantially different from the estimate of the effect; Very low certainty: We have very little confidence in the effect estimate: The true effect is likely to be substantially different from the estimate of effect
+GRADE Working Group grades of evidence: High certainty: We are very confident that the true effect lies close to that of the estimate of the effect; Moderate certainty: We are moderately confident in the effect estimate: The true effect is likely to be close to the estimate of the effect, but there is a possibility that it is substantially different; Low certainty: Our confidence in the effect estimate is limited: The true effect may be substantially different from the estimate of the effect; Very low certainty: We have very little confidence in the effect estimate: The true effect is likely to be substantially different from the estimate of the effect; Very low certainty: We have very little confidence in the effect is likely to be substantially different from the estimate of the effect.

-Explanations: a.
-Last update: November 10, 2020; b.
+a.
+Last update: March 4, 2021; b.
 Lopes MIF, 2020; c.
-Risk of bias downgraded by 1 level: some concerns regarding outcome measurement and selection of the reported result; d.
-Indirectness downgraded by 1 level: single study from a single country, therefore results in this population might not be generalizable to other settings; e.
-Imprecision downgraded by 1 level: due to few events; f.
-Imprecision downgraded by 2 levels: all participants had the event, no relative effect calculated; g.
-Imprecision downgraded by 2 levels: due to very wide confidence interval consistent with the possibility for benefit and the possibility for harm and low number of participants; h.
-Deftereos S, 2020; Lopes MIF, 2020; i.
-Risk of bias downgraded by 1 level: some concerns regarding deviation from intended intervention and outcome measurement; j.
-Risk of bias downgraded by 1 level: some concerns with deviation from intended interventions and selection of reported result; k.
-Imprecision downgraded by 2 levels: no events in both groups; l.
-Deftereos S, 2020; Lopes MIF, 2020; m.
-We presume that the adverse event rates, and the corresponding relative risks, is similar across diverse settings; therefore not downgraded for indirectness
+Indirectness downgraded by 1 level: single study from a single country, therefore results in this population might not be generalizable to other settings; d.
+Imprecision downgraded by 2 levels: very small sample size where all participants had the event, no relative effect calculated; e.
+Deftereos S, 2020; Lopes MIF, 2020; f.
+Imprecision downgraded by 2 levels: due to very wide confidence interval consistent with the possibility for benefit and the possibility for harm and low number of participants; g.
+Tardif JC, 2021; Deftereos S, 2020; Lopes MIF, 2020; salehzadeh F, 2020; h.
+Risk of bias downgraded by 1 level: some concerns regarding adequate randomization, deviation from intended interventions and selection of reported results; i.
+Imprecision downgraded by 2 levels: due to very wide confidence interval consistent with the possibility for benefit and the possibility for harm; j.
+Lopes MIF, 2020; Tardif JC, 2021; k.
+Risk of bias downgraded by 1 level: some concerns or high risk regarding adequate randomization, missing data and selection of reported results; l.
+Tardif JC, 2021; Deftereos S, 2020; Lopes MIF, 2020; m.
+Imprecision downgraded by 1 level: due to wide confidence interval consistent with the possibility for benefit and the possibility for no effect